oliviacarlisle/AI-CSV-Parser/README.md

 # CSV-Parser

 A AI-powered streaming CSV parser library for Node.js written in TypeScript.
-Designed to efficiently process and tranform large CSV files using AI without loading the entire dataset into memory.
+Designed to efficiently process and transform large CSV files using AI without loading the entire dataset into memory.

-** Note: this is a prototype/work in progress, not for production use **
+> **⚠️ Note:** This is a prototype/work in progress, not for production use

 ## Features